 He fought with his partner constantly, assuming that the problem was with their relationship because that’s the only factor he knew to blame.

-However, one day, after drinking a glass of milk, he noticed that his cheery disposition was soured within minutes and he snapped—taking his anger out on his dog in an unnecessary barrage of verbal abuse.
+However, one day, after drinking a glass of milk, he noticed that his cheery disposition was soured within minutes and he snapped—taking his anger out on his partner in an unnecessary barrage of verbal abuse.

 Realizing that something wasn’t right (his girlfriend was only looking for affection after all), he finally made the connection.

 He realized that every time he consumed dairy, his mood dropped and he became more prone to anger and frustration.

-So, he quietly set about changing his diet and, within days, the number of arguments he had with his partner dropped by more than 90%.
+So, he quietly set about changing his diet and, within days, the number of arguments he had with his partner dropped significantly.

 And now, knowing how profoundly foods can affect his mood, he is quick to address any anger or frustration he feels by explaining to his partner, “Look, I’m in a terrible mood because of something I ate.
 Yes I’m pissed off and yes you’re annoying me right now, but it isn’t your fault.
 I’m just cranky because all I ate a large burger, fries and soda for lunch, which I never do.”

-Now if this all seems silly to you, consider that best-selling author John Gray, the author of Men are from Mars, Women are From Venus, will not take on marriage counseling clients unless they adhere to a very strict diet for 60-days before counseling begins.
+Now if this all seems silly to you, consider that best-selling author and family therapist John Gray, the author of Men are from Mars, Women are From Venus, will not take on marriage counseling clients unless they adhere to a very strict diet for 60-days before counseling begins.